 Virtual Roundtables – Learn something new and have your questions answered by an expert in one of our live Virtual Roundtable sessions.Sessions are limited to 20 people.
 After a short summary of the topic (like 5 to 10 minutes) it's all Q&A so come prepared to introduce yourself and ask your questions, either live via video-cam (preferred), or via the chat window if you're feeling a bit shy.
 To encourage open dialogue, these sessions are not recorded for playback.

-Available to PICA members at the All-In level.
+Available to PICA members.

 Virtual Roundtable topics include: